Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Statistical setting

-Under Assumption~\ref{ass:Novikov} also called the Novikov's condition, one can apply the Girsanov Theorem (see \cite{revuz2013continuous}) on our diffusion model, with the aim of establishing a formula that will be used to compute the Bayes classifier $g^*$ with respect to the parameter of the model, as we prove in the next section.
+Under Assumption~\ref{ass:Novikov} also called Novikov's condition, one can apply the Girsanov Theorem (see \cite{revuz2013continuous}, \textit{Chapter VIII}) on our diffusion model, with the aim of establishing a formula that will be used to compute the Bayes classifier $g^*$ with respect to the parameter of the model, as we prove in the next section.